IDAES/idaes-pse/docs/property_models/water.rst

 .. module:: idaes.property_models.iapws95.iapws95_py

-The International Association for the Properties of Water and Steam's :ref:`"Revised Release on the IAPWS Formulation 1995 for the Thermodynamic Properties of Ordinary Water Substance for General and Scientific Use"
-<iapws-2016>` was implemented in the IDAES framework.
-Non-analytic terms
-designed to improve accuracy very near the critical point were omitted, because they cause a singularity at the critical point, a feature which is undesirable in optimization problems.
+Accurate and thermodynamically consistent steam properties are provided for the IDAES framework by implementing the International Association for the Properties of Water and Steam's :ref:`"Revised Release on the IAPWS Formulation 1995 for the Thermodynamic Properties of Ordinary Water Substance for General and Scientific Use." <iapws-2016>` Non-analytic terms designed to improve accuracy very near the critical point were omitted, because they cause a singularity at the critical point, a feature which is undesirable in optimization problems.
+The IDAES implementation provides features which make the water and steam property calculations amenable to rigorous mathematical optimization.

 Theses modules can be imported as: